 - A. Qualification Data: For firms and persons specified in "Quality Assurance" Article demonstrate their capabilities and experience.
 Include lists of completed projects with project names and addresses, names and addresses of engineers and owners, and other information specified. - B. Submittals Schedule: Submit three copies of schedule.
 Arrange the following information in a tabular format: - 1.
 Scheduled date for first submittal. - 2.
 Specification Section number and title. - 3.
 Submittal category (action or informational). - 4.
 Name of subcontractor. - 5.
 Description of the Work covered. - 6.
-Scheduled date for Engineer's final release or approval. - C. Preliminary Construction Schedule: Submit two printed copies; one a single sheet of reproducible media, and one a print. - D. Preliminary Network Diagram: Submit two printed copies; one a single sheet of reproducible media, and one a print; large enough to show entire network for entire construction period. - E. Contractor's Construction Schedule: Submit two printed copies of initial schedule, one a reproducible print and one a blue- or black-line print, large enough to show entire schedule for entire construction period. - 1.
+Scheduled date for Engineer's final release or approval. - C. Contractor's Construction Schedule: Submit two printed copies of initial schedule, one a reproducible print and one a blue- or black-line print, large enough to show entire schedule for entire construction period. - 1.
 Submit an electronic copy of schedule, using software indicated, on a CD labeled to comply with requirements for submittals.
-Include type of schedule (Initial or Updated) and date on label. - F. CPM Reports: Concurrent with CPM schedule, submit three printed copies of each of the following computer-generated reports.
+Include type of schedule (Initial or Updated) and date on label. - D. CPM Reports: Concurrent with CPM schedule, submit three printed copies of each of the following computer-generated reports.
 Format for each activity in reports shall contain activity number, activity description, original duration, remaining duration, early start date, early finish date, late start date, late finish date, and total float.

 - 1. Activity Report: List of all activities sorted by activity number and then early start date, or actual start date if known. - Logic Report: List of preceding and succeeding activities for all activities, sorted in ascending order by activity number and then early start date, or actual start date if known. - 3.
 Total Float Report: List of all activities sorted in ascending order of total float. - 4.
-Earnings Report: Compilation of Contractor's total earnings from the Notice to Proceed until most recent Application for Payment. - G. Construction Photographs: Submit two prints of each photographic view within seven days of taking photographs. - 1.
+Earnings Report: Compilation of Contractor's total earnings from the Notice to Proceed until most recent Application for Payment. - E. Construction Photographs: Submit two prints of each photographic view within seven days of taking photographs. - 1.
 Format: 8-by-10-inch (203-by-254-mm) smooth-surface matte prints on single-weight commercial-grade stock, mounted on linen or card stock to allow a 1-inch-(25-mm-) wide margin and enclosed back to back in clear plastic sleeves that are punched for standard 3-ring binder. - 2.
 Identification: On back of each print, provide an applied label or rubber-stamped impression with the following information: - a.
 Name of Project. - b.
 Name and address of photographer. - c.
 Name of Engineer - d.
 Name of Contractor. - e.
 Date photograph was taken. - f.
 Description of vantage point, indicating location, direction (by compass point), and elevation or story of construction. - 3.
 Negatives: Submit a complete set of photographic negatives in protective envelopes with each submittal of prints as a Project Record Document.
-Identify date photographs were taken. - H. Daily Construction Reports: Submit two copies at weekly intervals. - I. Material Location Reports: Submit two copies at weekly intervals. - J. Field Condition Reports: Submit two copies at time of discovery of differing conditions. - K. Special Reports: Submit two copies at time of unusual event.
+Identify date photographs were taken. - F. Material Location Reports: Submit two copies at weekly intervals. - G. Field Condition Reports: Submit two copies at time of discovery of differing conditions. - H. Special Reports: Submit two copies at time of unusual event.